mparsley1/eo-docs/README.md

 The processing chains have been developed to run in the cloud.
 Advantages of using cloud services, such as CREODIAS and AWS, include:
 * they can take advantage of the satellite data available there
-* the size of the VMs can be increased or decreased as required
+* the specifications of the VMs can be increased or decreased as required

 The processing chains generally genarate GeoTIFFs and store them (and associated metadata) in S3 compatiable object storage.